-We believe that CD8-IL21 cytokine has the potential to treat tumor types that may not be responsive to IL-2 and/or PD-1 therapy.
-PD-1-resistant tumors are associated with reduced memory T cell numbers and increased exhausted T cell numbers, suggesting that this molecule may be beneficial in these resistant tumors.
-CD8-IL-21 also has the potential to be used in combination with AB248 to enhance efficacy by combining a proliferation signal with one that optimizes functionality and prevents T cell exhaustion.
+We believe that AB821 has the potential to treat tumor types that may not be responsive to IL-2 and/or PD-1 therapy.
+PD-1-resistant tumors are associated with reduced numbers of memory T cells and increased numbers of exhausted T cells, suggesting that this molecule may be beneficial in these resistant tumors.
+AB821 also has the potential to be used in combination with AB248 to enhance efficacy by combining a proliferation signal with one that optimizes functionality and prevents T cell exhaustion.

 AB821 is >1000x selective for CD8+ T Cells